-From playboy prince to Gabon's president
+Ali Bongo - Gabon's president arrested in army coup

 He is one of a handful of recent and present Francophone African presidents whose Freemason membership has been out in the open - the others being Congo-Brazzaville's Denis Sassou Nguesso, Chad's Idriss Déby, and former President François Bozizé of the Central African Republic, according to French author Vincent Hugeux.

-However, his supporters point to his role in attempting to diversify Gabon's oil-dependent economy, in the face of declining oil reserves.
+However, his supporters point to his drive to diversify Gabon's oil-dependent economy, in the face of declining oil reserves.

-Gabon's oil sector has accounted for 80% of exports, 45% of GDP, and 60% of fiscal revenue over the past five years, according to World Bank data.

-Armed with excellent English and good contacts, President Bongo has travelled the world to find new investors and partners in countries like Saudi Arabia and Kuwait, all while keeping close ties with France.

 Analyst Paul Melly of the British think-tank Chatham House told The Guardian that Ali Bongo was "very sharp and he could see that the difficulty with producing raw materials was that it doesn't create many jobs.

-"His goal has been to move Gabon to a higher-tech, skilled economy."
+"His goal has been to move Gabon to a higher-tech, skilled economy," Mr Melly explained.

+Despite this strategy, the oil sector accounted for 38.5% of GDP and 70.5% of exports in 2020, the World Bank reported.
+Critics also say the president has done little to funnel oil wealth to the multitudes that live in poverty.

-Alongside this, there have been new investments in mining and a "serious effort to develop a more environmentally sustainable approach to use of the rainforest", Mr Melly told the BBC.
+Ali Bongo has created new investments in mining and a "serious effort to develop a more environmentally sustainable approach to use of the rainforest", Mr Melly told the BBC.

-All of which, he added, is "certainly significant within the constraints imposed by Gabon's small population and a cost base that is high by African standards".

-But has these changes done enough to keep the country's people - a third of whom live below the poverty line - happy?
+The president's strategy has protected Gabon's share of the Congo basin rainforest and helped the country remain one of the world's few net absorbers of carbon dioxide.

+And in 2021, Gabon became the first African country to receive payment for reducing carbon emissions by protecting its rainforest.